artheadsweden/mongeasy/README.md

 * `map` - Apply a given function to each element in the list and return a new ResultList containing the results
 * `filter` - Filter the list using a given function and return a new ResultList containing the results
 * `reduce` - Apply a given function to each element in the list and return a single value
-* 'group_by` - Group the list by a given key and return a dict with the results grouped by the key
+* `group_by` - Group the list by a given key and return a dict with the results grouped by the key
 * `random` - Get a random document from the list or None if no document is found